Daniel Škvor

-Daniel Škvor is a Czech mixed martial artist, kickboxer and boxer, currently competing in the light heavyweight division of Oktagon.
+Daniel Škvor is a Czech mixed martial artist, former kickboxer and boxer, currently competing in the Light heavyweight division of Oktagon MMA.
 He is a former kickboxing world champion, having held the WAKO Pro Super Heavyweight K-1 World Championship in 2017.

 Kickboxing career

 Early career

 Škvor was scheduled to face Radim Kušnirak at Enfusion Series on December 30, 2011.
 He won the fight by a first-round technical knockout.

 Škvor was scheduled to face Tomasz Sarara at Battles of The Dragons 6 on April 21, 2012.
 He lost the fight by a second-round technical knockout. Škvor rebounded from his loss to Sarara with a decision victory against Jakub Hučko at Noc Bojovníku Chrudim on December 1, 2012.

 He was scheduled to face Piotr Sebastian Lepich at Simply The Best 4 on May 24, 2014.
 He won by a first-round knockout.
 He furthermore beat Kiana Bomolo by a first-round technical knockout at Noc válečníků 9 on November 12, 2014, and Piotr Ramankevich by unanimous decision at Heroes Gate 14 on April 10, 2015.

 Škvor was scheduled to face Antonio Plazibat at FFC 19 - Linz on September 18, 2015.
 He lost the fight by a second-round technical knockout.

 In early 2016, Škvor returned to the Czech-based promotion Heroes Gate.
 He was scheduled to face Andrija Lekic at Heroes Gate 16 on March 18, 2016, and won the fight by unanimous decision. Škvor was afterwards scheduled to face Adnan Rezovič at Heroes Gate 17 on October 27, 2016.
 He won by unanimous decision.
 These two victories with the promotion earned him the right to fight David Vinš for the Heroes Gate World Championship -98 kg title at Heroes Gate 18: Final Fight on February 24, 2017.
 He won the fight by unanimous decision, after an extra round was fought.

 Škvor was scheduled to face Stefan Andjelkovic for the WAKO Pro World K-1 Super Heavyweight Championship at Yangames on September 30, 2017.
 He won the fight by a third-round technical knockout.